RobotWebTools/rclnodejs/tools/jsdoc/README.md

 - `--manifest <path>` — use a different version manifest
 - `--out <dir>` — stage into a different directory
-- `--keep-worktrees` — leave the temporary Git worktrees in place for inspection

 ## New Release Example